-Staff from the Office of Performance Improvement and the Minnesota Center for Health Statistics are available to help with the Community Health Improvement Plan, including data analysis, strategy development/selection, and community engagement.
+Staff from the Public Health Practice Section and the Minnesota Center for Health Statistics are available to help with the community health improvement plan, including data analysis, strategy development/selection, and community engagement.
 Tools, templates, and other supporting materials are available at Community Health Improvement Plan: How to Do It.
 All guidance and technical assistance are designed to help CHBs meet national public health standards.

 - Adapted from Public Health Accreditation Board (PHAB) Acronyms and Glossary of Terms, Version 1.0 (PDF: 512KB / 38 pages)